haoruizhang2001/INDENG-242A-Group-Project/README.md

+# Meeting Notes - Dec.
+4th

+11 a.m.
+Section Gathering

+"If you can do the data pipeline plus one well-designed linear vs tree-based comparison with proper backtesting, you’ll already have a very strong project.
+Anything beyond that is a bonus."

+Everyone works on their own ideas:
+- Wish: PCA vs. linear/feature selection by hand
+-
+- Forest
+  - Boosting
+- ARIMA
+- XGBoost
+- Factors (based on the financial knowledge)

 # INDENG242A Group Project Outline
 Goal: comparative study of different ML methods in a specific area of the financial market